MattMarked/HiveFlow/README.md

 # HiveFlow

+> Oh eMule, dear donkey of downloads past,
+> With your ED2K links that seemed to last
+> Forever loading at 56k,
+> While I hoped my Windows wouldn't break.
+>
+> Your chunk system taught me patience true,
+> As I watched that progress bar crawl through.
+> High ID or Low, you didn't care,
+> Sharing rare files with peers who'd dare.
+>
+> Through Kad and servers, you'd bray and seek,
+> Making dial-up modems wheeze and squeak.
+> A stubborn beast, but faithful too,
+> Ancient p2p, we remember you!
+> - Metchio

 A modern peer-to-peer file sharing system built with contemporary technologies.
 The project aims to be free for users, fast in sharing files, reliable, and with minimal maintenance costs.

 ## Technology Stack